jyek/finance-ai-analyst/README.md

 ## Features

-- ✔️ Find and download annual reports, earnings releases, presentations from a company's websites
+- Find and download annual reports, earnings releases, presentations from a company's websites
-- ✔️ Pull public company financial data from Yahoo Finance into Google Sheets
+- Pull public company financial data from Yahoo Finance into Google Sheets
-- ✔️ Read files from your Google Drive
+- Read sheets and docs from your Google Drive
-- ✔️ Analyze income statements and provide write commentary and charts in a Google Doc
+- Analyze income statements and provide create commentary and charts in a report
-- 🚧 Do financial spreading
-- 🚧 Conduct benchmarking analysis
+- Conduct benchmarking analysis

 ## Installation